Anna-Peng/thoughts/README.md

 The ball is her bestie as they can together roll.\
 The sofa is a thief as it hides away her doll.\
 The chipped bowl is the embattled comrade, \
-as it was her fault that it got broke.\
+as it was her fault that it got broke.

-\
-The gap between the bed-mattress and the frame is her trusted keeper,\
+The gap between the bed-mattress and the frame is her\
+trusted keeper,\
 where all her secrets are securely stowed.\
 The secrets that the cabinet shall not know—\
-the cabinet is a traitor, as it lets monsters abode.\
+the cabinet is a traitor, as it lets monsters abode.
-\

 A child’s world is full of friends and foes.\
 They call it imagination I call it relations.\
-A child knows how things think and feel,\
+A child knows how each thing thinks and feels,\
 before she knows what they are for.\
 I think it is a superior wisdom,\
-to be able to think so.\
+to be able to think so.
-\

 (Unlike children,\
 We know things but not how they feel.\
-We buy a new chair and we own it all.\
+We buy a chair and we own it all.\
-There are no more mysterious relations for us to solve.\
+There are no more mysterious relations for us to solve.
-\

 I still remember my old friends and foes.\
 I hope they’ll visit—\
 I pray that I don’t yet own them all.)